Pythian Speaking at DevTeach 2011

 For more SQL Server-related events see our Q2 Speaking session post.

-One comment on “Pythian Speaking at DevTeach 2011”
+One Response to “Pythian Speaking at DevTeach 2011”

 Leave a Reply